HanWelmer/Z80Compiler/README.md

 # Z80Compiler
-Java command line application that compiles Java-like programs to Z80 assembler and binary.
+Java command line application that compiles miniJava programs to Z80 assembler and binary.
+See syntax.md for a description of the miniJava syntax and semantics.

 Development:
 All you need is Java JDK.
 More is better.